bcole808/wp-social-metrics-tracker/src/readme.txt

 Here is a listing of all of the available data fields which you can access in that way:

-socialcount_TOTAL, socialcount_facebook, socialcount_twitter, socialcount_googleplus, socialcount_linkedin, socialcount_pinterest, socialcount_stumbleupon, socialcount_LAST_UPDATED
+socialcount_TOTAL, socialcount_facebook, socialcount_googleplus, socialcount_linkedin, socialcount_pinterest, socialcount_stumbleupon, socialcount_LAST_UPDATED

 **Extending the plugin**